 Your dog may be suffering from stress without your knowing it.
-Even though canine stressors differ from human stressors, dogs do suffer from stress, depression, anxiety, and psychological issues.
-A research in 2010 showed that stress has an impact on a dog’s longevity and health.
+Even though canine stressors differ from human stressors, dogs suffer from stress, depression, anxiety, and psychological issues.
+Research in 2010 showed that stress has an impact on a dog’s longevity and health.

 “There is evidence to suggest that the stress of living with a fear or anxiety disorder can have negative effects on health and lifespan in the domestic dog.”

 Before I set out to list the reasons for stress in dogs, you need to be clear regarding the evident symptoms of stress in dogs.

 2. Loss of fur